SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Metal hearts now beat as one
-Where human hearts once beat, now circuits creep
+In silicon halls, the future's won
-In virtual halls, a new world will unfold
+Mind and machine, a fusion grand
-As artificial dawn, young futures are told
+A new world dawns, at AI's command

-~ <b>By Sazumi Copilot</b> - 11 Januari 2025
+~ <b>By Sazumi Copilot</b> - 12 Januari 2025